ElliotDahl1986/ML-Projects-From-Scratch/README.md

 About
 =====
-In ML-Projects-From-Scratch I explore the mathematics behind various machine learning algorithms by building them myself.
+In ML-Projects-From-Scratch I explore the mathematics behind various machine learning algorithms by building them myself and doing some simple predictions.

 Dependencies
 ------------